 Modular Home Construction

-homes.
-Modular homes are built in sections about the size of the trailer part of a trackor trailer.
+Modular homes are built in sections about the size of the trailer part of a tractor trailer.

 increase in value over time.